It's great to have you with us a slightly impaired Doctor of Democracy today, still hampered by the ravages of the common cold virus.

 They say it creates a dangerous loophole for terrorists and illegal immigrants.

-Tom Tancredo, a Republican Colorado, called for a federal investigation of program yesterday, sending Attorney General Alberto Gonzalez and the Homeland Security Secretary Michael Chertoff a letter requesting a review of the program.
+Tom Tancredo, a Republican Colorado, called for a federal investigation program yesterday, sending Attorney General Alberto Gonzalez and the Homeland Security Secretary Michael Chertoff a letter requesting a review of the program.

-Tancredo said in a statement, today we are hearing a far different message.
+Tancredo said in a statement today, we are hearing a far different message.

 Bank of America, it's everywhere terrorists want to be.

-The program welcomes applicants without a Social Security number and credit history if they have held a checking account with the bank for three months without an overdraft.
+The program welcomes applicants without a social security number and credit history if they have held a checking account with the bank for three months without an overdraft.

 If an individual wants to get a credit card, they ought to be able to get one in their home country, said Representative Marsha Blackburn, a Republican from Tennessee.

-She said, Something of deep concern to me, that Bank of America would choose to market to those that have chosen to break U.S. law to enter this country, and then they would give credit to them.
+She said something of deep concern to me that Bank of America would choose to market to those that have chosen to break U.S. law to enter this country, and then they would give credit to them.

 The market must be huge.

-they're not going to run around and do this for the social concerns of it.
+They're not going to run around and do this for the social concerns of it.

 Yes, what is it?

-It's wrong for Bank of America to market to these illegals, but it's okay for politicians to do that for votes.
+Snerdley's point is, wait a minute, wait a minute, wait a minute, wait a minute, wait, wait a minute, it's wrong for Bank of America to market to these illegals, but it's okay for politicians to do that for votes.

-Uh excuse me, that's we got two groups of people here.
+Excuse me, that's we got two groups of people here.

 I mean, the politicians and the Bank of America people are the same people.